iaretechnician/barebones-masterserver-wiki/Home.md

 ## NEWS

 **2017 03 08** | Still working hard on the V2.0.
 Got a bit swamped with e-mails, but it's nearing the completion!
 I apologize to everyone, to whom I've promised to release earlier.
 It's a bit more work than expected, and I'm trying to make everything as perfect as I can :).
 If you have suggestions or questions - email me, or catch me on Discord!
+(I hope to finish it within 1-2 days)

 **2017 02 28** | I've opened a Discord server for those who want to chat: [https://discord.gg/ZqGummZ](https://discord.gg/ZqGummZ)